eDNA Metabarcoding

 • Environmental Impact Assessment: Pre- and post-project biodiversity evaluation for construction, agriculture, aquaculture, mining, and forestry sectors.

 • Biodiversity Assessment: Baseline surveys and long-term monitoring of ecosystems.
+Environmental data from eDNA surveys supports consistent biodiversity tracking across time and space.

 eDNA species groups